cwrc/tech_documentation/README.md

 More information on the REST API used above can be found here: https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md

-##### Updating Content Psuedocode: given an object PID, lock the object, download the specified datastream, process, and then upload the content back to CWRC
+##### Updating Content Pseudocode: given an object PID, lock the object, download the specified datastream, process, and then upload the content back to CWRC

 1. Determine how long you will need to process the objects and ask a CWRC admin to set the collection object locking time `/islandora/object/${COLLECTION_ID}/manage/collection ==> Manage lock objects`.